monika76five/Data-Confidentiality/README.md

 2. <ins>**Present your synthesis model(s), utility evaluation, and identification risk evaluation for your project dataset(s)**.</ins>

 **Make sure to use an R script / R Markdown file to document your work and bring your laptop to class.
 Also, write down any questions / comments you have and bring them to class for discussion.**

+## Overview of Differential Privacy \#1, Tuesday 4/7/2020

+### To-do (done before class on 4/7)

+1. <ins>Visit following topics in lecture slides (S20MATH301_RiskEvaluationMethods_3.pdf): <ins>
+    1. <ins> Understand the importance sampling: the general approach and the approach in the CE example. <ins>
+    2. <ins> Understand the R scripts to calculate AR risk for CU 8. <ins>
+    3. <ins> Write your own function and report tbe probability and rank of all 994 CU's in the CE example. <ins>

+2. <ins>Read ```DP - Intro, Definitions and Laplace Mechanism.pdf``` in the References folder. <ins>

+3. <ins>**Prepare 3-5 slides about your synthesis model(s) for your project, and prepare to present to the class.**<ins>

+**Make sure to use an R script / R Markdown file to document your work and bring your laptop to class.
+Also, write down any questions / comments you have and bring them to class for discussion.**